Methodology

 What We Measure

-PowerOut.ai makes real API calls to 385 AI models across 4 provider gateways every 5 minutes.
+PowerOut.ai makes real API calls to 393 AI models across 4 provider gateways.
+Check frequency varies by model — flagship models are checked as often as every five minutes; long-tail and budget-tier models are checked less frequently to keep total monitoring cost under control (see Check Cadence & Tiers below).
 Each call is a lightweight inference request — a short prompt that requires the model to generate a response.
 We measure the complete request lifecycle:

 • Response Time (TTFT) — Time from request sent to first token received.
 This is the latency a user experiences before the model starts "typing."